uradotdesign/ura.design-old/_posts/2018-07-02-style-guides-go-beyond-aesthetics.md

 In the past we have implemented style guides for various projects, including [The Tor Project](https://ura.design/projects/tor-style-guide), Thunderbird and [Reproducible Builds](https://ura.design/projects/reproducible-builds).
 If you want to know more, we also suggest to read Simply Secure's blog entry on [Why Open-Source projects need Style Guides](https://simplysecure.org/blog/style-guide).

+Last but not least, the points touched upon in this article is the very reason we started building [Identihub](https://identihub.co).
+Have a look and try it out yourself!

 If you like to explore the possibility of a style guide for your project, feel free to reach us by [email](mailto:hello@ura.design) or [Twitter](https://twitter.com/uracreative)